tymongumienik/chirra/README.md

 > Chirra is in very early development and is not ready for any production use.

-A full-stack Next.js chat service, powered by WebSockets.
+Chirra (`/ˈkʲira/`) is a full-stack Next.js chat service, powered by WebSockets.

 ## Stack